arnabdey73/resume/Arnab-Dey-DevOps-Engineer.md

 #### Assignment: Ericsson AB

-- Support and maintain radio communication test infrastructure across **hardware, servers, Gerrit for SCM and code review, and Jenkins-based CI pipelines**, improving reliability and continuity in smoke and regression testing workflows.
+- Support and maintain radio communication **test infrastructure** across hardware, Linux servers, **Gerrit** code review workflows, and **Jenkins-based CI pipelines**.
+- Improve reliability and continuity of **smoke and regression testing** workflows by troubleshooting build, environment, and integration issues.
+- Automate operational and support tasks using **Python**, **Bash**, and **PowerShell** in engineering-focused environments.
+- Collaborate with development and test teams to stabilize CI workflows and improve day-to-day delivery efficiency.